Polyurethane: Health and safety

-Liquid resin blends and isocyanates may contain hazardous or regulated components.
-Isocyanates are known skin and respiratory sensitizers.
-Additionally, amines, glycols, and phosphate present in spray polyurethane foams present risks.

-Exposure to chemicals that may be emitted during or after application of polyurethane spray foam (such as isocyanates) are harmful to human health and therefore special precautions are required during and after this process.

 In the United States, additional health and safety information can be found through organizations such as the Polyurethane Manufacturers Association (PMA) and the Center for the Polyurethanes Industry (CPI), as well as from polyurethane system and raw material manufacturers.
 Regulatory information can be found in the Code of Federal Regulations Title 21 (Food and Drugs) and Title 40 (Protection of the Environment).
 In Europe, health and safety information is available from ISOPA, the European Diisocyanate and Polyol Producers Association.

 Manufacturing

 The methods of manufacturing polyurethane finished goods range from small, hand pour piece-part operations to large, high-volume bunstock and boardstock production lines.
 Regardless of the end-product, the manufacturing principle is the same: to meter the liquid isocyanate and resin blend at a specified stoichiometric ratio, mix them together until a homogeneous blend is obtained, dispense the reacting liquid into a mold or on to a surface, wait until it cures, then demold the finished part.